airportyh/simple-input/README.md

 main().catch(err => console.error(err.message));
 ```

-But you can also use
+But you can also use promise